lolmayaaa/ChatManager/README.md

 # 🏆 ChatManager - An Advanced Chat Manager for your Network!

 📌 **Features**
-Chat slowdown 🔓 (Can be bypassable with a permission & can be toggled)
+Chat cooldown 🔓 (Can be bypassable with a permission & can be toggled)

 📰 **Plans**
 `/clearchat` command, 👋